uio-bmi/immuneML/docs/source/installation.rst

 3. Installing immuneML with a package manager and using it locally (:ref:`Install immuneML with a package manager`),

-4. Cloning the codebase from the `GitHub repository <https://github.com/uio-bmi/immuneML/>`_ and running it directly from source code (for development purposes).
+4. Cloning the codebase from the `GitHub repository <https://github.com/uio-bmi/immuneML/>`_ and running it directly from source code (for development purposes, see :ref:`Set up immuneML for development`).

 Once immuneML has been set up, you can look into :ref:`Quickstart` or look into which analyses you can run with immuneML (see :ref:`Tutorials`).